Kremlin: bottle in Navalny case could have been evidence, but was removed from Russia

 The Kremlin has called the accusation groundless, saying it would make no sense for it to poison Navalny and then allow him to travel for medical treatment in another country where the poison would be detected.

-Reporting by Tom Balmforth and Dmitry Antonov; Editing by Mark Trevelyan and Catherine Evans
+Reporting by Tom Balmforth, Anton Zverev and Dmitry Antonov; Editing by Mark Trevelyan, Catherine Evans, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.